 Step 1: Verify Demographic Data is Accurate

-It is important for home health providers to review their Home Health and Quality of Patient Care Star Rating and Home Health Consumer Assessment of Healthcare Providers and Systems (CAHPS®) Provider Preview Reports to verify that the demographic data is accurate.
-Preview Reports reflect the quality measure data and home health demographic information that will be posted to Care Compare in the following quarter.
-Preview Reports are available in the 'My Results' folder in iQIES during the 30- day preview windows prior to each quarterly Care Compare refresh.
+Home health providers need to review their Home Health and Quality of Patient Care Star Rating and Home Health Consumer Assessment of Healthcare Providers and Systems (CAHPS®) Provider Preview Reports to verify that the demographic data is accurate.
+The Preview Reports reflect the quality measure data and home health demographic information that will be posted to Care Compare in the following quarter.
+The Preview Reports are available in the 'My Results' folder in Internet Quality Improvement and Evaluation System (iQIES) during the 30- day preview windows prior to each quarterly Care Compare refresh.

-However, due to the COVID-19 Public Health Emergency HHQRP data submission requirements for the Q4 2019, Q1 2020, and Q2 2010 quarters were subject to an exception.
-The missing data for Q1 2020 and Q2 2020 will impact what is displayed on Care Compare; therefore, public reporting of home health agencies' data will freeze after the October 2020 refresh.
+However, due to the coronavirus disease 2019 (COVID-19) Public Health Emergency (PHE) HH QRP, data submission requirements for the Q4 2019, Q1 2020, and Q2 2010 quarters were subject to an exception.
+The missing data for Q1 2020 and Q2 2020, will impact what is displayed on Care Compare; therefore, public reporting of home health agencies' data will freeze after the October 2020 refresh.
 This means that following the October 2020 refresh, the data publicly reported will be held constant for all refreshes in 2021, including October 2021.
 Further, no Provider Preview Reports will be issued for those refreshes that continue to display the constant or frozen data.
 For additional information on COVID-19 PHE data exemption, please see the Home Health COVID-19 Public Reporting Tip Sheet in the Downloads section of the Home Health QRP Training webpage.